-HD, also sometimes referred to as 720p or HD Ready (though the latter term was mainly used back when high-definition displays were only entering the market), commonly refers to displays with a resolution of 1280×720 pixels.
+HD, also sometimes referred to as 720p or HD Ready (though the latter term was mainly used back when high-definition displays were only entering the market in the 2000s), commonly refers to displays with a resolution of 1280×720 pixels.
 This is just shy of one million pixels in total.

-However, HD today also covers other similar resolutions such as 1280×800 or 1366×768, and although these have their own display standard labels, those are seldom used in common parlance and are often just thrown under the HD/720p umbrella.
+However, the term “HD” today also covers other similar resolutions such as 1280×800 or 1366×768, and although these have their own display standard labels, they are seldom used in common parlance and are often just thrown under the HD/720p umbrella.

 Today, good old HD is obsolete when it comes to gaming monitors and, as mentioned above, you’ll only find it in some affordable TVs and laptops today.